Which PCB Panel Tool Do You Need? KwickFit vs CAD Panelizers and Free Calculators

 Just want a rough count?
 A free calculator is fine for a one-off check.

 Deciding the most cost-effective layout, or chasing parts per panel at volume?
 That is KwickFit.
-And it is complementary, not competing: optimize the board size, array, and panel in KwickFit first, then panelize the winning design in your CAD tool.
-You do the expensive optimization decision before it is locked into a layout.
+And it is complementary, not competing: optimize the array, the panel choice, and the board size where you have room, in KwickFit first, then panelize the winning design in your CAD tool.
+You make the expensive layout decision before it is locked in.

 See your best layout before you commit it